square/squaredev-graphql-pkce-demo/README.md

 1. Click the `...` next to the newly created sandbox seller and click `View Details`.
 Use the `access token` from this screen in the next step.

-1. copy `.env.example` to `.env`.
-Use the accessToken from above place it's value in the newly created `.env` file.
+1. Use the accessToken from above place it's value into the `SQUARE_ACCESS_TOKEN` variable in `seed-data.js`.
+We are not saving this value in our `.env` because the value would get packaged into our app - which would be a security nightmare, and undo the purpose of using PKCE!

 1. Install node modules and then run the command to seed sample data into your test seller account.
     ```